jvornhagen/ACheatSheetForTheTransparentCHIPaper/README.md

 # ACheatSheetForTheTransparentCHIPaper
 Repo for the cheat sheet for the transparent CHI paper

+## Credits
+This work was started during the Dagstuhl Seminar 22392 by Lahari Goswami, Amelia McNamara, Viktorija Paneva, Jan Benjamin Vornhagen, and Erich Weichselgartner.
+For full credit, please refer to the CREDIT_List.csv.

+Please cite as:
+Lahari Goswami, Amelia McNamara, Viktorija Paneva, Jan B Vornhagen, and Erich Weichselgartner.
+2022.
+A Cheat Sheet for a Transparent CHI paper. https://doi.org/10.17605/OSF.IO/YHWUQ

+## Instructions
 To compile locally, you will need a LaTeX installation.
 One idea is to use TinyTex, a minimal LaTeX distribution which is integrated well with R and RStudio.
 In R, you can run

 ```